Tom Spanbauer: Biography

 Dangerous Writing focuses on a minimalistic style and "writing from the body," the act of overcoming fear to write painful personal truths.
 According to Spanbauer, approximately forty of his students have published memoirs and novels.

+Spanbauer died from heart failure on September 21, 2024, at the age of 78.
+He had also been suffering from Parkinson's disease for eight years.